-Some of the biggest takeaways from this year will include, cash flow is king, it pays to have backup plans, and businesses should have several sources for their goods and supplies.
+Some of the biggest takeaways from this year include that cash flow is king, it pays to have backup plans, and businesses should have several sources for their goods and supplies.

-2) Insurance – It’s always smart to do at least a semi-annual review of your insurance policies, in the event something has changed in your business you want to make sure you are covered.
+- Insurance – Doing at least a semi-annual review of your insurance policies is always smart.
+In the event something has changed in your business, you want to make sure you are covered.
 In 2022, companies are looking at cyber insurance to cover their businesses in the event of being hacked.
 Ask your insurance provider about the cost of getting cyber insurance for your business.